atteneder/BasisUniversalUnityBuild/README.md

 # BasisUniversalUnityBuild

+## This project is obsolete

+[KtxUnity](https://gitlab.com/atteneder/ktxunity) (formerly BasisUniversalUnity) now uses a build of [KTX-Software](https://github.com/KhronosGroup/KTX-Software) (more specifically this [branch](https://github.com/atteneder/KTX-Software/tree/cmake_unity_basisu)), which includes Basis Universal and the C binding from this project.
+Additionally it can load KTX 2.0 files now.

+## Introduction

 Toolchains to develop and build native libraries for [BasisUniversalUnity](https://github.com/atteneder/BasisUniversalUnity), a Unity package that allows you to load [Binomial LLC](http://www.binomial.info)'s [Basis Universal texture files](https://github.com/BinomialLLC/basis_universal) into a Unity game engine project.

 Note: If you just want to use the [BasisUniversalUnity package](https://github.com/atteneder/BasisUniversalUnity), don't waste your time here.
 This project is just for building the necessary native libraries.